External Affairs Manager

-- Excellent interpersonal and communication skills (written and verbal), outgoing and personable
+- Strong interpersonal and communication skills (written and verbal).

-- Comfortable with ambiguity, flexible, and able to adapt quickly to changing priorities, and a sense of humor in the face of opposing demands.
+- Comfortable with ambiguity, flexible and able to adapt quickly to changing priorities, and a sense of humor in the face of challenging demands.

-- Must have access to a personal vehicle to travel to our schools and community events.
+- Able to independently travel to schools and community events.

 Education and Experience